zach2039/vs-toolworksadditions/README.md

  * Fix crash when right-clicking with glue pot in air.

- * Fix resin glue recipe.
+ * Fix resin glue recipe; made resin glue reheatable.

  * Fix compatibility issue with [ExpandedFoods](https://mods.vintagestory.at/expandedfoods) that prevented resin glue from being crafted.